undeaDD/Luna/README.md

 - [License](#license)
 - [Legal](#legal)

-## Why Sora 2?
+## Why Luna?
-Sora 2 has been made to improve speed and stability over the old version, [Sora 1](https://github.com/cranci1/Sora) and have a better experience overall.
+Luna has been made to improve speed and stability over the old version, [Sora 1](https://github.com/cranci1/Sora) and have a better experience overall.

 ## Features